 - 10.1 Internal Audit is responsible for objectively assessing the adequacy of governance and the management of risk and providing an objective and evidenced based opinion on governance, risk management and internal control. - 10.2 The following opinion is based on the audit activity undertaken during 2023/24.
-The Chief Internal Auditor is satisfied that sufficient assurance work has been carried out to allow the formation of a reasonable conclusion on the adequacy and effectiveness of the Council's internal control environment. - 10.3 The Chief Internal Auditor confirms that the Council's framework of governance, risk management and control is substantial in most areas for the financial year ending 31 March 2024.
+The Chief Internal Auditor is satisfied that sufficient assurance work has been carried out to allow the formation of a reasonable conclusion on the adequacy and effectiveness the Council's internal control environment. - 10.3 The Chief Internal Auditor confirms that the Council's framework of governance, risk management and control is substantial in most areas.